Jose-Oliva-Ing/Personal_Projects/Digital_Walkie-Talkie/README.md

-El circuito está conformado por un transmisor y receptor; los cuales cada uno están conformados por un módulo Esp32 Wifi Bluetooth 4.2 Esp-32 Esp3266 Nodemcu, el cual esta conectado al módulo adaptador inalámbrico transceptor Nrf24l01 en conjunto con el módulo transceptor inalámbrico Rf Nrf24l01 2.4ghz con antena.
+Creator: Jose Antonio Ramirez Oliva
+Created: 23 October 2019

+The circuit consists of a transmitter and receiver, each of which consists of an Esp32 Wifi Bluetooth 4.2 Esp3266 Nodemcu module, which is connected to the Nrf24l01 wireless transceiver adapter module in conjunction with the Nrf24l01 2.4ghz Rf wireless transceiver module with antenna.